“I’m excited about what St Lawrence’s has already achieved since September 2016, and the ambition for the school evident under its new headteacher.

 The Local Governing Committee

 The most important thing about any school is the people in it.
 At St Lawrence’s we’re very proud of both our staff and the students and the way they contribute to the school.
 We believe that our pupils are happy here and see our school as a place where they can achieve and succeed.
 The LGC is a strong working group committed to the welfare of the school.
 It is responsible for the appointment of the Headteacher and comprises seven Foundation Governors; two staff governors including the Headteacher; two parent governors (elected by a ballot for which all parents and guardians are eligible to vote); and one co-opted governor.
-Governors meet twice every term for a full LGC meeting and each governor also sits on one of three committees which also meet regularly.
+Governors meet twice every term for a full LGC meeting and each governor also has a link area which they have a particular responsibility for.

 What makes a good governor?